 The Contractor QAO may identify the need for corrective action during data assessment.
 Potential types of corrective actions could include resampling of an area by field personnel, reanalysis of samples by the laboratory, or resubmission of data packages with corrected clerical errors.
 The appropriate and feasible corrective actions will depend on the ability to mobilize field personnel and whether the data to be collected are necessary to meet the required QA objectives (e.g., the holding time for samples is not exceeded, etc.).
 Any corrective actions outside the scope of the project documents will be performed after consultation with the Agencies.
-Corrective actions of this type will be documented by the Contractor QAO and will be included in any subsequent reports.
+Corrective actions of this type will be documented by the Contractor QAO using the corrective action template provided in Appendix C and will be included in any subsequent reports.